eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--color`, `--no-color`

 This option forces the enabling/disabling of colorized output.
-You can use this to override the default behavior, which is to enable colorized output unless no TTY is detected, such as when when piping `eslint` through `cat` or `less`.
+You can use this to override the default behavior, which is to enable colorized output unless no TTY is detected, such as when piping `eslint` through `cat` or `less`.

 Examples: